 We first calculate the SHG efficiency with the undepleted pump approximation, under different asymmetric geometrical parameters of the metasurface.
-In simulations the incident light intensity is set to 1 GW/cm$^{2}$.
-The conversion efficiency of SHG is defined by $\eta_\text{SH}=P_\text{SH}/P_\text{FF}$, where $P_\text{SH}$ is the radiative power of the SH signal, $P_\text{FF}$ is the incident pump power at the fundamental wavelength.
-In Fig. \ref{fig4}(a), the conversion efficiency of SHG $\eta_\text{SH}$ increases with the increase of the minor axis $r$ in the quasi-BIC metasurface.
-For the proposed metasurface with $r=160$ nm, SHG efficiency is higher than previous works based on AlGaAs resonant nanostructures, as shown in Table \ref{table1}.
+In simulations the incident light intensity is set to 1 MW/cm$^{2}$.
+The conversion efficiency of SHG is defined by $\eta_\text{SH}=P_\text{SH}/P_\text{FF}$, where $P_\text{SH}$ is the radiative power of the transmitted SH signal collected from the substrate side, $P_\text{FF}$ is the incident pump power at the fundamental wavelength.
+In Fig. \ref{fig4}(a), the conversion efficiency of SHG $\eta_\text{SH}$ increases with the increase of the radius $r$ in the quasi-BIC metasurface.
+For the proposed metasurface with $r=220$ nm, SHG efficiency is comparable or even further improved to previously theoretical results with quasi-BIC enhanced second-order nonlinear processes\cite{Carletti2018,Rocco2020,Yang2020,Ning2021}.
 Given that the geometrical asymmetry is related to the $Q$ factor of quasi-BIC resonance and the field confinement performance, we further explore the dependence of the SHG efficiency on the asymmetric parameters $\alpha$.
 It is observed in Fig. \ref{fig4}(b) that $\eta_\text{SH}$ is subject to $\alpha$, which is consistent with the quadratic dependence of $Q$ factor on $\alpha$.
-As asymmetric parameter increases, the radiation loss of the system increases, leading to dramatically decline of $Q$ factor and electric field energy.
+As asymmetric parameter increases, the radiation loss of the system increases, leading to the dramatical decline of $Q$ factor and electric field energy.
 As a result, the conversion efficiency of SHG process significantly decreases.